Ferry FAQs

 What if the weather blows up, or lightning strikes nearby?

-We run in all kinds of weather, and the ferry is capable of winds of up to about 30 mph.
-We WILL close temporarily for lightning storms.
+We run in all kinds of weather, and the ferry is capable in winds of up to about 30 mph depending on direction.
+We WILL temporarily close for lightning storms.
 We keep close tabs on the weather in this exposed area; if we choose to close down for an entire day we have an Emergency Closing Plan protocol of informing the public – via our website, with signs posted at both ends of the Causeway, and as a phone message at Local Motion.
 It is the sole responsibility of our licensed captains to determine safe operating conditions and when a closure is warranted.
 If you’re worried about the weather, feel free to call the Bike Ferry line to find out if we are open: (802) 861-2700 ext.
 2.